Pylons/pyramid/docs/api/request.rst

      ``request.session`` attribute will cause a
      :class:`pyramid.exceptions.ConfigurationError` to be raised.

-   .. attribute:: tmpl_context

-     The template context for Pylons-style applications.

    .. attribute:: matchdict

       If a :term:`route` has matched during this request, this attribute will